Wānaka: Attractions

 With its lake and mountain views, Wānaka has become a popular tourist resort, considered less commercialised than Queenstown.

 Wānaka boasts a growing number of restaurants, cafes and a diverse nightlife.
 Other attractions in the town include Puzzling World and the Paradiso Cinema.
 Puzzling World contains a maze, optical illusions and a leaning clocktower.
 The Paradiso is a classic old cinema, with seating consisting of old couches and an in-theatre Morris Minor.
 There are several wineries in the area.
 Just out of town next to the Wānaka Airport is the National Transport and Toy Museum.

-In winter, Wānaka is an excellent place to see the Southern Lights.
+In winter, Wānaka is a suitable place to see the Southern Lights.

 A number of mountains surrounding Wānaka can be climbed, including Roys Peak, Mount Iron, Mount Grand and the Pisa Range, all of which provide views of the surrounding area.

 "That Wānaka Tree" – a willow growing just inside the lake – is a tourist attraction in its own right, featuring on many tourists' Instagram feeds.
 The tree had its lower branches cut by vandals in 2020.